 Innovative Training Approaches

 Organizations are adopting various disciplines to inculcate a tradition of learning and development.
-Many innovative employee training and development initiatives have been created.
+Many innovative employee training and development in HRM initiatives have been created.
 Training programs are designed such that they could be accessed across a larger population of employees as well as remain a fairly 1-2-1 experience in deliverance.